irving11119/CG2111A-Project/README.md

 The Ultrasonic Sensors provide additional data to aid in navigation and supplement any lack of information in the LiDAR data.
 This is achieved by utilising the RPi's GPIO pins and the pigpio header file to obtain two readings for each Ultrasonic sensor.
 The readings aid in navigation by providing more environmental data to aid in navigate around an unseen and unknown environment.

-##Configuring ROS on Alex
+## Configuring ROS on Alex

 The RPi should have ROS Kinetic as well the rplidar_ros package installed properly.

 To allow external connections to the ROS Master, the ROS_MASTER_URI environment variable must be set to the IP address of the RPi.
 This can be done by configuring the .bashrc file on the Pi.

-Say the IP address of the RPi is 192.158.1.38
+For example if the IP address of the RPi is 192.158.1.38, we will run the following command:

 ```bash
 echo 'export $ROS_MASTER_URI=http://192.158.1.38:11311' >> ~/.bashrc